Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02l_Advanced.md

   > [Info] This setting is meant to improve the system performance, as the time needed to display the desired postings can be reduced.
 This function is also available in the *POSTINGS* tab for the current view clicking the corresponding drop-down list, see [POSTINGS](./01a_Bookings.md).

 - *Default setting for "Account sheet" list: show the last X postings*
-Click the drop-down list to select the appropriate display setting for the *ACCOUNT SHEET* tab.
+Click the drop-down list to select the desired display setting for the *ACCOUNT SHEET* tab.
 The following options are available:

     - **All**
     Select this option to display all postings available.